DMX: Don't Try to Understand

 DMX: Don't Try to Understand is a 2021 American documentary film directed by Christopher Frierson and Clark Slater.
-The film follows a year in the life of American rapper DMX.
-It was released on HBO Max on November 25, 2021.
+The film follows a year in the life of American rapper DMX.The film utilizes a handheld style to follow a year in the life of American rapper DMX following his 2019 release from federal prison.
+It examines his efforts to rebuild his music career and reconnect with family, while contextualizing his struggles through his turbulent childhood in Yonkers, New York.